dajcs/minishell/README.md

 ---

+### Bonus

+The bonus requirement sounds simple:
+- implement `&&` and `||` with parenthesis for priorities
+- wildcards `*` should work for the current working directory

+It should be decided from the beginning whether you want to do the bonus or not.
+This repo implements only the mandatory part.
+The main difference when implementing the bonus is that in the mandatory part it is enough to collect the parsed commands into a linked list.
+To implement the `&&` and `||` with parenthesis the command list should be put into an AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) structure.

-A detailed plan for dividing the Minishell project between two groups to allow for independent development and testing before integration.
+Here is a detailed plan for dividing the Minishell project between two groups to allow for independent development and testing before integration:

 ### The Core Principle: Separation of Concerns